jkraemer/redmine_airbrake/README.md

 ### Airbrake v2 (XML API)

-This applies e.g. to the Ruby airbrake gem, version < 5.0:
+This applies e.g. to the Ruby airbrake gem in versions < 5.0:

     Airbrake.configure do |config|
       config.api_key = {